It is a severe type of skin cancer. It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

-To diagnose melanoma, a careful inspection of the skin and a biopsy of suspicious skin lesions are performed.
+A careful inspection of the skin and a biopsy of suspicious skin lesions are performed to diagnose melanoma.

-Most of the time, the lesion is pigmented (tan, brown, black, or bluish in color) but can sometimes be “amelanotic” (flesh-colored, pink, or red in coloration).
+Most of the time, the lesion is pigmented (tan, brown, black, or bluish) but can sometimes be “amelanotic” (flesh-colored, pink, or red in coloration).

-The physical exam includes a dermoscopic evaluation, the use of a magnifying device to look closely at the moles.
-The lesion of interest is examined, as well as moles and skin on the rest of the body.
+The physical exam includes a dermoscopic evaluation and a magnifying device to look closely at the moles.
+The lesion of interest is examined, and moles and skin on the rest of the body.

-It is important to specifically analyze the size, shape, color, texture, and presence of bleeding or scales.
+It is essential to analyze the size, shape, color, texture, and presence of bleeding or scales.